ericpiros/cka-training/cluster_install_config/manage_ha_cluster/ha_cluster.md

 	--apiserver-advertise-address 192.168.56.6

 <-- Output truncated -->
-his node has joined the cluster and a new control plane instance was created:
+This node has joined the cluster and a new control plane instance was created:

 * Certificate signing request was sent to apiserver and approval was received.
 * The Kubelet was informed of the new secure connection details.